Wesley-Fisher/LaTeX_Report_Skeleton/README.md

 This macro is similar to ```addtable```, but allows using a csv-formatted file.

 ### Referencing Macros
 These macros are used for referencing items in the report, such as figures and tables.
 They use the ```label``` mentioned above.
-When needed, an numbers will be updated automatically (ex: if a new figure is added).
+When needed, numbers will be updated automatically (ex: if a new figure is added).

 ```reffig{label}``` will produce ```Figure X```